Detecting Entanglement by Pure Bosonic Extension: Results

 \subsection{Random states}

-Here, we consider the most straightforward case $2\otimes2$ for that QETLAB can tackle this case efficiently.
-We generate 100 samples for each $k$-extension.
-Every sample will give a direction in Euclidean space spanned by Gell-Mann matrices (See \ref{Bound_ENT}).
-Through this direction, we will get the boundary value $\beta$ (see the details in Appendix \ref{Boundary value}) for different kinds of $k$-extension, including PureB-ext, Bosonic-ext, and Symmetric-ext.
-As mentioned before, in the $2\otimes2$ case, Bosonic-ext and Symmetric-ext are equivalent.
-We plot the relative error of boundary value $\beta$ (we assume QETLAB gives the exact value) in different k-ext.
-We can see the average relative error decreases firstly and remains constant.
-The plateau emerges because the accuracy of QETLAB is limited to that level.
-The results indicate our method is efficient for random states of this case.
+To compute the accuracy of PureB-ext for random states, we generate 100 random directions in the $2 \otimes 2$ density matrix space, then compute the length of the boundary state in each direction for different extension numbers $k$.
+Subsequently, we plot the max/average relative error (assuming that QETLAB provides the exact value) in Fig.~\ref{fig:kext-relative-accurcy-2x2}.
+The average relative error initially decreases and then remains constant.
+The plateau arises because we set the converge tolerance in QETLAB around $10^{-4}$ to avoid numerical instability.
+These results show that our method is reliable for random states.

+In Table \ref{time-compared-with-qetlab}, the related computation time of determining those boundaries is listed.
+The benchmark is performed on a standard laptop with AMD R7-5800H, 16 CPU cores (hyperthread enabled), and 16GB memory.
+It is clear that the time required by QETLAB increases exponentially with $k$, while that required by PureB-ext increases linearly.
+This behavior can be attributed to the fact that QETLAB stores the full density matrix of size $2^{k+1}\times 2^{k+1}$, while PureB-ext only requires a vector of size $2(k+1)$.